Vietnam.vn - Nền tảng quảng bá Việt Nam

 Những sai phạm trong quá trình tu bổ di tích đình Chèm ở Hà Nội đã được báo chí kịp thời phản ánh, qua đó ngăn chặn, giảm bớt nguy cơ xâm hại di tích.

-Bridge between heritage and time
+A bridge between heritage and modernity.

-Journalism - the extended arm of heritage
+Journalism - an extension of heritage

 Theodaidoanket.vn